ajithksenthil/StatisticalLearningProject/README.md

 Optimize the model settings for a balance between detection accuracy and inference speed.
 Training

-## Environment: Python with PyTorch or TensorFlow, leveraging CUDA for GPU acceleration.
+## Environment: Python with PyTorch, Google Colab, leveraging CUDA for GPU acceleration.

 Loss Functions: Utilize appropriate loss functions for object detection, combining classification and bounding box regression losses.

 Optimization: Apply optimizers like SGD or Adam, with learning rate schedules and regularization techniques to improve training outcomes.

-Evaluation and Comparison
+# Evaluation and Comparison

 ## Metrics:
 Evaluate model performance using metrics such as mean Average Precision (mAP), precision, recall, and F1 score.